urban-eriksson/matlab-goontools/README.md

 ## gdensity & ldensity ##

-The density is the workhorse of almost all data analysis, and only imagination sets a limit for the number of use casess.
+The density is the workhorse of almost all data analysis, and only imagination sets a limit for the number of use cases.
 It works a little bit like a histogram but it brings an accuratesse the histogram simply does not have, with its compromise between resolution and partition noise.

-First look at the simple one dimensional density analysis:
+First take look at the simple one dimensional density analysis, where the original data points are shown as red dots on the x-axis:

 <p align="center">
 <img src="https://github.com/urban-eriksson/matlab-goontools/blob/master/images/1Ddensity.PNG">